ahmadalwy3/ahmadalwy3/Procedural-cosmetic-filters.md

 ### `subject:nth-ancestor(n)`

+Deprecated in favor of [`subject:upward(arg)`](#subjectupwardarg) in [1.25.3b0](https://github.com/gorhill/uBlock/commit/72bb70056843024b1a31fe1ab9c90bd4e8260ba2)

 - Description: lookup the nth ancestor relative to the currently selected node.
 - Chainable: Yes.
 - _subject_: Can be a plain CSS selector, or a procedural cosmetic filter.
 - _n_: positive number >= 1 and < 256, distance from the currently selected node.